 #5: As a Headscarf

-This unique style keeps your head warm, but my favorite part about it is that it’s got a classic, vintage look that reminds me of a grown-up version of Little Red Riding Hood.
+Looking for some unique ideas on how to wear a square blanket scarf?
+This idea keeps your head warm and it’s got a classic, vintage look that reminds me of a grown-up version of Little Red Riding Hood.

 You’ll need to first wrap the blanket scarf around your head like a hood, then tuck the other end underneath to create a shawl.

 One of my personal favorite ways to wear a blanket scarf (and probably the simplest way) is this no-style style.
 I mean, can it get any easier than this?

 Whether you don’t have a lot of time or you just like the look, this style is easy as draping it over your shoulders and continuing about your day.
 It’s the easiest style of all!

 One blanket scarf trend I’ve been loving is wearing it as a cardigan.
 Cardigans are a great way to add a layer to any outfit, especially during the fall season.
 And, you can get the cardigan look in two easy steps!

 To wear your blanket scarf like a cardigan, drape it around your shoulders so that it hangs open in the front.
 Keep it open by cinching it with a belt.
 That’s it!
 It’s one of the most stylish ways to wear this trend and crazy-easy.

 RELATED: CUTE CARDIGAN OUTFITS FOR SPRING